zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Build_extras.rst

 Using the CHIP-SPV implementation of HIP is supported.
 It allows one to run HIP code on Intel GPUs via the OpenCL or Level Zero back ends.
-To use CHIP-SPV, you must set ``-DHIP_USE_DEVICE_SORT=OFF`` in your CMake command line as CHIP-SPV does not yet support hipCUB.
+To use CHIP-SPV, you must set ``-DHIP_USE_DEVICE_SORT=OFF`` in your CMake command-line as CHIP-SPV does not yet support hipCUB.
 As of Summer 2022, the use of HIP for Intel GPUs is experimental.
 You should only use this option in preparations to run on Aurora system at Argonne.